lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 ## Coordination and Fitness
 - meritocratic participation
 - "tradition" "religion" fitness and participation
-- is 'pagent-show' theocracy a form of populism?
+- is 'pageant-show' theocracy a form of populism?
 - is 'testosterone-show' a form of populism?

 # STEM Perception and Psychology of Metrics